SungHsiao-Hsuan/Data-Mining/HW2/README.md

   * B. AROM<= PROM (AROM may be affected by factors such as muscle strength, whether the shoulder is injured, or whether the nearby muscles are tight.
 AROM is set to have a 20% chance of being less than PROM and an 80% chance of being equal to PROM.
 Generally, AROM = PROM for the general population.)
   * C. If Active Flexion ROM is less than 90 degrees, the Empty Can Test cannot be performed.
 At this time, the Empty Can Test will be marked as -1 to indicate that it cannot be tested.
   * D. The incidence of adhesive capsulitis in clinical settings is approximately 3-5%.
 In order to make the generated dataset closer to clinical data, the incidence of adhesive capsulitis patients will also be controlled within 3-5%.
-  * **Noise data**: Adhesive capsulitis is occasionally misdiagnosed as bursitis or pseudo-adhesive capsulitis (caused by muscle guarding) if the Coracoid process test is not performed.
+  * **Noise data**: <br>
+  Adhesive capsulitis is occasionally misdiagnosed as bursitis or pseudo-adhesive capsulitis (caused by muscle guarding) if the Coracoid process test is not performed.
 Therefore, when analyzing noise data, there is an 0.08 probability that pseudo-adhesive capsulitis will be diagnosed as adhesive capsulitis, an 0.05 probability that bursitis will be diagnosed as adhesive capsulitis, and a 0.05 probability that adhesive capsulitis will be diagnosed as non-adhesive capsulitis.
 This simulates a dataset collected with clinical misdiagnosis.

+* **Absolutely right rules setting** <br>
+1. Passive external rotation < 40°
+2. Passive abduction or Passive flexion < 125°
+3. Coracoid process test is positive
+4. Pain in your shoulder even though smallest movement
+5. Normal on X-rays

+   **To be classified as a patient with Adhesive Capsulitis, one must meet all five of the above conditions.**

+* **Conclusion** <br>
+Among the three models, decision tree appears to be the best choice as an auxiliary diagnostic tool for adhesive capsulitis in clinical practice.
+Even with the addition of noise, the AUC is still above 0.8.
+If an additional model is needed, the combination of KNN and decision tree would be a better choice, but if a patient is classified as negative, the decision tree's judgment should be given more weight to reduce the risk of false negatives. <br>
+In this experiment, we simulated the physical examination that may be performed for adhesive capsulitis in clinical practice.
+AROM and PROM will have a highly correlated relationship, so the decision tree's use of AROM as a feature is relatively acceptable.
+However, the decision tree model still accurately identified the other important physical examination features with PROM as the main feature.
+This is actually reasonable because many diagnoses in physical examination are based on if a certain condition is met, followed by testing another condition to gradually approach the suspected disease, which is very similar to the core concept of decision tree.
+Therefore, it is not surprising that the decision tree is the best-performing model.
+However, when noise is increased, the decision tree is highly sensitive to noise, and too many misdiagnosed data or erroneous labels can destroy the entire tree.
+Therefore, the misdiagnosed data cannot be too many, or the overall sample size must be large enough to dilute the impact of erroneous labels.